Dogs are a beautiful addition to your life. They are friendly, loyal and caring to its owners, and provide happiness for everyone around them.

 Health Conditions and Issues of the Chusky

-Unlike other large breed dogs, the Chusky isn’t prone to many illnesses and only require the occasional trip to the veterinarian for check-ups on its blood and teeth.
+Unlike other large breed dogs, the Chusky isn’t prone to many illnesses and only requires the occasional trip to the veterinarian for check-ups on its blood and teeth.

 Health concerns and issues include: